Appendix E: Meta-Analysis

 The voxels highlighted in red show where there is likely to be significant activation, based on the results from 516 studies that used the word “pain” to describe their experimental contrasts.
 The overlap of significant activation among all of the studies is then converted to a z-score at each voxel.
 The threshold sliders in the bottom right allow the user to show only those voxels that are above a particular z-score (or below a particular negative z-score), if you want to remove less significant voxels from the map.

 Neurosynth creates two types of meta-analysis maps: Uniformity and Association maps.
-Uniformity is the more intuitive concept to understand: It is the likelihood of finding a significant result reported in that voxel, given the search term (e.g., “pain”).
+Uniformity is the more intuitive concept to understand: It is the likelihood of finding a significant result reported in that voxel, given the search term (e.g., “pain”); it is similar to calculating the overlap of the statistical maps for all studies that used “pain” in their experiment.
 An Association map, on the other hand, computes at each voxel the likelihood of finding significant activation given the search term, relative to those studies that don’t use the search term.
-The Association maps are consequently more restricted, on average, than the Uniformity maps
+For example, the dorsal anterior cingulate cortex is active in response to many different types of stimuli and cognitive processes - conflict, pain, prediction error, emotion, and attention, to name a few.
+Controlling for this overall level of baseline activity using Association tests will generate a more condition-specific meta-analysis, at the expense of being more conservative than a Uniformity test.

 Once you have downloaded a meta-analysis map, you may want to use it as a region of interest (ROI).
 As you saw in the chapter on biased analyses, using a biased ROI can lead to inflated parameter estimates; therefore, you need to make sure that the ROI is unbiased.
 This means that the ROI shouldn’t be generated based on the data that you are extracting from the mask.